-SECURE is customised version of the software PRICE (Project Information and Cost Estimation), which was used in PWD, Government of Kerala for preparation & approval of Estimates.
+SECURE (Software for Estimate Calculation Using Rural rates for Employment) is customized version of the software PRICE (Project Information and Cost Estimation), which was used in PWD, Government of Kerala for preparation & approval of Estimates.
 Mahatma Gandhi NREGA State Mission Kerala & NIC Kerala jointly developed the SECURE software as per requirement of The Mahatma Gandhi NREGA and the same was being used by Kerala for preparation of estimates.

 A committee was constituted for discussion on the alignment of Mahatma Gandhi NREGA wages, keeping the divergence and commonality in Schedule of Rates by the Ministry under the Chairmanship of Additional Secretary, MoRD.
-The committee deliberated the aforementioned topics in the three meetings held on 1st May 2017, 28th June 2017 and 27th July 2017.
-It was decided by the committee that the Work Estimation Module developed by NIC Kerala would be shared with other States/UTs for their feedback in a workshop at Thiruvananthapuram, Kerala.
+The committee deliberated the aforementioned topics in the three meetings held on 1stMay 2017, 28thJune 2017 and 27thJuly 2017.
+It was decided by the committee that the Work Estimation Module developed by NIC Kerala would be shared with other States/UTs for their feedback in a workshop at Triruananthpuram, Kerala.
 In the meeting all the States and UTs unanimously decided to adapt SECURE for generating estimate of all the Mahatma Gandhi NREGA work and the software will be customized with state specific workflow and rates.

-The scope of the estimate-preparing module was to develop a workflow-based web application comprising of estimate preparation, generation of AS & TS slip for Mahatma Gandhi NREGA works on the estimate preparation platform (SECURE).
-The estimates are based on the standard rates of items entered for State/ District or Block and linked to standardised specification of various types work.
+The scope of the estimate-preparing module was to develop a workflowbased web application comprising of estimate preparation, generation of AS & TS slip for Mahatma Gandhi NREGA works on the estimate preparation platform (SECURE).
+The estimates are based on the standard rates of items entered for State/ District or Block and linked to standardized specification of various types work.
 The estimates are being made on SECURE platform, and the approval (TS/AS) are being accorded online.
-The activity details, AS & TS details are being entered in the NREGAsoft through web services from SECURE platform (no manual entries of details).
+The activity details, AS & TS details are being entered in the NREGASoft through web services from SECURE platform (no manual entries of details).